Hassan-Habib/obsidian-vault/Untitled.md

 2. **Initiate Conversation**

-    - Start a conversation with the AI agent
+    - Start a conversation with the AI agent ( while intercept is on)

-    - Let the initial interaction complete normally
+for some reason the POC video aint uploading , so ill upload it in comments

 3. **Intercept and Modify Request**

-    - Open Burp Suite and configure your browser to route traffic through it
+    - Open Burp Suite and send the request to repeater

-    - Capture the HTTP request that is sent when the AI agent processes your query

-    - In Burp, find the relevant request containing the chat/data parameters

-    - Locate the body parameter `logs` (currently set to `false`)

-    - Modify the value from `false` to `true`
+    - Modify the body param value from `false` to `true`

     - Forward the modified request